ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 Request: url=https://<function_app_name>.azurewebsites.net/api/fromHttpToQueue method=POST query= headers=Accept=*/* Connection=Keep-Alive Content-Length=6 Content-Type=application/x-www-form-urlencoded Host=<function_app_name>.azurewebsites.net Max-Forwards=9 User-Agent=curl/7.64.0 X-WAWS-Unencoded-URL=/api/fromHttpToQueue CLIENT-IP=10.0.128.31:47794 X-ARR-LOG-ID=c905b483-af19-4cf2-9ce0-0741e5998a98 X-SITE-DEPLOYMENT-ID=<function_app_name> WAS-DEFAULT-HOSTNAME=<function_app_name>.azurewebsites.net X-Original-URL=/api/fromHttpToQueue X-Forwarded-For=45.30.94.9:47450 X-ARR-SSL=2048|256|C=US, S=Washington, L=Redmond, O=Microsoft Corporation, OU=Microsoft IT, CN=Microsoft IT TLS CA 5|CN=*.azurewebsites.net X-Forwarded-Proto=https X-AppService-Proto=https X-Forwarded-TlsVersion=1.2 DISGUISED-HOST=<function_app_name>.azurewebsites.net params= identities=[{"AuthenticationType":null,"IsAuthenticated":false,"Actor":null,"BootstrapContext":null,"Claims":[],"Label":null,"Name":null,"NameClaimType":"http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name","RoleClaimType":"http://schemas.microsoft.com/ws/2008/06/identity/claims/role"}] body=Hello!
 ```

-You can refresh the queue page in the portal and view the added entry.
+Refresh the queue page in the portal and view the added entry.

 ### CosmosDB Trigger -> Queue Output

-The following Ballerina code gives an example of using an CosmosDB trigger to invoke the function and a queue output binding to write an entry to a queue.
+The following Ballerina code gives an example of using a Cosmos DB trigger to invoke the function and a queue output binding to write an entry to a queue.

 Before we start with writing and deploying the code we need to create a CosmosDB and a queue as we are making use of those services.
 1. You can reuse the queue you've created in above sample.
 (HTTP Trigger -> Queue Output)
 2. Create a [Azure Cosmos DB Account](https://portal.azure.com/#create/Microsoft.DocumentDB) (Core)
 3. Once the database is created, go to Data Exploder and select Create Container.
-4. Enter 'db1' as Database id and 'c1' as collection id and press ok.
-If you want to change these values make sure to change them in the code as well.
+4. Enter 'db1' as Database ID and 'c1' as the collection ID, and click **Ok**.

+**Note:** If you want to change these values, make sure to change them in the code as well.
-5. Go to **Keys** tab of the Cosmos DB page.
+5. Go to the **Keys** tab of the Cosmos DB page.
 6. Copy the value of the `PRIMARY CONNECTION STRING`.
-7. Click the **Configuration** tab of the Function App page.
+7. Click the **Configuration** tab in the Function app page.
-8. Select **New Application Setting** and paste the data you copied above as the value.
+8. Select **New Application Setting**, and paste the data you copied above as the value.
 For the key, use the value of the `connectionStringSetting` key and save.

 Example application setting is as follows.
 ```